Topic: Ferries

 Written on April 25, 2018 at 5:36 pm, by

 Here’s the latest from WSF… Repairs to the M/V Yakima have been completed and (on Wednesday, April 25) it returns to service with the 4:30pm sailing from Anacortes to Lopez and Friday Harbor.
 This will return the route to the regular schedule.
 Service to Sidney, BC will resume on Thursday, April 26.
-Reservation holders will continue to Continue Reading
+Reservation holders will Continue Reading